amaju1/cybersecurity-portfolio/nmap_network_scanning/README.md

 ## Security Considerations

-All scanning was performed against an authorized laboratory
+All scanning was performed against an author

-environment.
-Network scanning should only be performed against

-systems where permission has been granted.